civilKaos82/database-drill-many-to-many-schema-challenge/README.md

 - Users can review products, giving a score from 1 to 4 and writing a description.
 - Reviews can be favorited by users.

+When our schema is complete, take a screenshot of the design and commit it.

 ## Conclusion
 Like the one-to-many relationship, the many-to-many relationship is fundamental to designing a database schema.
 We need to recognize when such a relationship is appropriate and then know how to implement the relationship using a join table.